ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 ### Comically Small
 Finally, this thing is hilariously small.
 I have a fairly large desk with ample space for a full-sized board, so this thing just looks completely ridiculous in my setup.
 It makes my 60% boards feel like battleships.
 It's only twice the size of my mouse.

-This translates to ultimate portability.
+This translates to portability.
 Tossing it in a bag is an afterthought, and while I never took it anywhere, it's the perfect coffee shop or travel board.
 You can have a decent typing experience on the go without lugging around a 15-pound block of aluminum and copper.

 But for a dedicated ortho user, this portability is more than just a convenience; it's a necessity.
-Your brain can store multiple keyboard layouts, but you can only have one loaded into RAM at a time.
+Your brain can store multiple keyboard layouts, but you can only have one proficiently loaded into RAM at a time.
 You can't just seamlessly switch from ortho to staggered—it takes time and a storm of frustrating typos to readjust your muscle memory.
 For anyone fully committed to the ortho lifestyle, being able to bring your board with you isn't a luxury, it's a necessity.

 ## The Bad Stuff

 Here are the things about using the Planck that drove me crazy.

 ### I had to commit to being a shitty typist for a while
-- adapting to the ortho layout is not easy
-- the bottom row is the worst, by far. everything is half a space off from where you expect it, meaning at first you're hitting two keys every time you go for one. it really fucvking sucvked!
+- adapting to the ortho layout is not easy. the bottom row is the worst, by far. everything is half a space off from where you expect it, meaning at first you're hitting two keys every time you go for one. it really fucvking sucvked!
 - I never fully got used to the layout, even by the time I had learned what I needed and switched back to my 60s. with only words on monkeytype I could do about 110 wpm by the end, but adding punctuation and numbers dropped me down to a little more than half that.

 - **The mental overhead is exhausting.**